anupam-io/SafeElections/README.md

 # Safe Elections: A tamper free election service based on ethereum network

 ## Intro
-The aim of this project was to make an election system which is tamper-evident and 100% trustable.
+The aim of this project is to make an application where independent and trustless elections can be held.
+The app has several features implemented and all bundled into one React application.

+<b>The app is connected is Kovan test network.</b>

 ## Features
  - New elections can be hosted